ton-community/ton-docs/docs/participate/network-maintenance/staking-incentives.md

 ### Validator Guidelines

-To prevent your Validator node from fine, it makes sense to set up hardware, monitoring and validator work properly.
+To prevent your Validator node from being fined, it is advisable to ensure that the hardware, monitoring, and validator operations are set up properly.
 Please make sure you're complying with the [validator maintain guidelines](/participate/run-nodes/become-validator#maintain-guidelines).
 If you don't want to do this please consider using staking services https://ton.org/stake.